bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 There are 3 ways to counter the drop of energy/morale:

 - Buy tea and throw party.
 You should always use this option.
-Writing script to automate them is very easy.
+Writing a script to automate them is very easy.
 - Assign Intern.
 Many people throw around the ratio 1/9 as the way to counter the drop of energy/morale.
 You can only use that ratio when your corporation/division works fine.
 If it does not, there is a penalty multiplier (0.001).
 In this case, you need to use 1/6.
 - Buy 2 research upgrades: AutoBrew and AutoPartyManager.
 They keep energy/morale at maximum value.
 However, you should never buy them.
 It's always better to spend your RP on other useful research upgrades or just stock up on RP.

-`AvgEnergy` and `AvgMorale` are increased by a randomized amount when we hire new employee.
+`AvgEnergy` and `AvgMorale` are increased by a randomized amount when we hire a new employee.

 ```typescript
 this.avgMorale = (this.avgMorale * this.numEmployees + getRandomInt(50, 100)) / (this.numEmployees + 1);